Make Massive Progress on the ARE During the Fall of 2017!

 You must have written authorization from NCARB to take the ARE.
 The entire group will be scheduling their exams at the 5-week mark.

 You must have the time do this program and study.
 Let’s be honest: No one has time to study for the ARE, but the only way to complete it is to make the time and sacrifice less important things.
 The expectation is that you will spend approximately 8-20 hours a week of time studying.
-Expect fewer at the beginning, and a lot more toward the end.
+The time commitment slowly grows as we move through the program.
 It would also be great if you could take a few days off from work toward the end to study.

 You have the financial ability.
 You can pay for the exam, study materials, the program fee, and many cups of coffee.